arnaud4d/documentation/docs/API/4DNetkit.md

 End if
 ```

-5. Execute the method, your browser opens a page, allowing you to authenticate.
+5. Execute the method.
+Your browser opens a page that allows you to authenticate.

 6. Log in to your Microsoft Outlook account and check that you've received the email.